 Keywords provide the clearest indication of what information your audience seeks.

-But it’s worth to note that I consider more than just the phrases that drove visitors to the site here.
+But it’s worth it to note that I consider more than just the phrases that drove visitors to the site here.
 Any other query for which Google positions a page could reveal insights about your target customers’ preferences.

-So, as the first step:
+So, to recap the first step: